kennytm/rfcs/text/0000-dyn-type.md

 unsafe { <*const Dest>::from_raw_parts(src as *const (), dest_meta) }
 ```

-Ensure the compiler can handle unsize-coercion between two DSTs, not just from sized to unsized.
+Ensure that the compiler can handle unsize-coercion between two DSTs, not just from sized to unsized.

 To avoid infinite reduction, unsize-coercion should never be applied more than once in the whole coercion chain.